 There are opportunities I know I’ve let slip by because I was afraid to give up a sure dollar in favor of a potential three dollars.
 Only now can I look back and see those moments as a fear of a return to having nothing.

 I also know that I’ll struggle actually feeling financial independence.
 Even when the math says we have enough, I worry that my childhood poverty will keep me from accepting it.
 Should I consider retiring early, I’m definitely in danger from the “one more year” mentality.
+The financial insecurity mindset impact is hard to shake, even once you break out of poverty.

 All that said – growing up with little means that I very much appreciate what I have now.
 I wouldn’t change my life, but I will continue to remember the privilege of frugality by choice.